NagiPragalathan-xtracut/trp_backend/README.md

-# IITM Backend - Department Management System
+# TRP Backend - Department Management System

 A Django-based backend API for managing department information with S3 file storage and MySQL database.